 1865 – The Legislative Council of Canada voted 45-15 for Confederation.

 1887 – Scion of a long-established manufacturing family, Vincent Massey was born in Toronto.
-Born into a long-established manufacturing family, he later became a lawyer and diplomat, and was Canada’s 18th Governor General.
+He later became a lawyer and diplomat and was Canada’s 18th Governor General.

 1894 – The Supreme Court of Canada refused the petition of Manitoba Roman Catholics concerning the abolition of separate schools.